PrimaMateria/blog/primamateria-blog/content/20241228-neovim-edition/index.md

 }
 ```

-The inputs are nixpkgs, flake-utils, and Haumea.
+The inputs are Nixpkgs, flake-utils, and Haumea.
 Nixpkgs is the primary package
 repository for the Nix ecosystem.
 Flake-utils is a library that simplifies the
 definition of flakes.
 [Haumea](@/20231022-haumea-cheatsheet/index.md) is a filesystem-based module system for Nix.